-The Issuer is subject to supervision by the European Central Bank ("ECB") through the Single Supervisory Mechanism, which provides for minimum levels of regulatory capital, which are comparable with those of other significant banks in the European Union.
+The Issuer is subject to supervision by the ECB through the Single Supervisory Mechanism, which provides for minimum levels of regulatory capital, which are comparable with those of other significant banks in the European Union.
 If the Issuer were to fail to maintain its ratios, this may result in administrative actions or sanctions against it which may impact the Issuer's ability to fulfil its obligations under the Notes.

 All banks are subject to capital, liquidity coverage and other requirements that banks must observe.
 These requirements serve as safeguards that help ensure safe and sound banking activities.
-Banks are subject to the following ratios and prudential requirements:
+Banks are subject to capital and own funds, SREP capital, additional capital buffers, liquidity and the large exposure requirements.